 The substance of intangibles

-In recent decades it is noticed a change in business focus from tangible assets to intangible ones, being intellectual capital the most important in creating sustainable competitive advantages.
+In recent decades, a shift in business focus from tangible to intangible assets has been observed, with intellectual capital being the most significant in creating sustainable competitive advantages.

-Knowledge has always been a form of power and, in the second half of the last century, gained prominence as a component for wealth generation.
-The relationship between knowledge and wealth creation referred here is not limited to the field of revolutionary ideas or deeper scientific investigation of an isolated subject.
-The concept of wealth is linked to the economic value of ideas followed by coordinated initiatives.
+Knowledge has always been a form of power, and in the second half of the last century, it gained prominence as a key component in wealth generation.
+The relationship between knowledge and wealth creation referred to here is not limited to the field of revolutionary ideas or deeper scientific investigation of an isolated subject.
+The concept of wealth is closely tied to the economic value of ideas, which is often facilitated by coordinated initiatives.

-The rapid pace of globalization and specialization fundamentally altered the relationship between value and knowledge and, consequently, the nature of business and its borders.
+The rapid pace of globalization and specialization has fundamentally altered the relationship between value and knowledge, and consequently, the nature of business and its boundaries.
 The result is an extraordinary increase in interactions between individuals and organizations, requiring adaptability between industrial and service companies.
 Therefore, knowledge has become an indispensable tool in the construction and maintenance of sustainable competitive advantages.

-These giant corporate, such as General Motors and Standard Oil, owned buildings, equipment and facilities that were accounted based on the their acquisition values and supported market valuations for these companies.
-Today, real assets are often undesirable and represent a real burden on the capital budget of these companies, especially during periods of uncertainty.
+These giant corporations, such as General Motors and Standard Oil, owned buildings, equipment, and facilities that were accounted for based on their acquisition values and supported market valuations for these companies.
+Today, tangible assets are often undesirable and represent a real burden on the capital budget of these companies, especially during periods of uncertainty.

-In the last half century, a new generation of companies emerged, with much of their value based on intangible assets.
-These assets can be diverse, such as brand (Nike), patents (such as Pfizer) or technological expertise (like Microsoft).
+In the last half-century, a new generation of companies emerged, with much of their value based on intangible assets.
+These assets can be diverse, such as a brand (Nike), patents (like those of Pfizer), or technological expertise (like that of Microsoft).
 Companies also emerged and developed the ability to combine various intangible assets with extreme competence, further enhancing their ability to differentiate.
 Companies like Fedex (distribution of know-how and brand) and Apple (technological know-how, differentiation of products and after-sales services, in addition, obviously, brand), have characteristics that are difficult to replicate, due to the complexity of their structures and processes that support and encourage knowledge and which, throughout their history, have become ingrained in the culture of these companies.

-Currently, company managers have observed that strategic management of intellectual capital must be the primary focus in efforts for creation and maintenance of these competitive advantages, that are difficult to replicate.
+Currently, company managers have observed that strategic management of intellectual capital must be the primary focus in efforts to create and maintain these competitive advantages, which are difficult to replicate.
 Intellectual capital is the only asset capable of generating knowledge, a fundamental factor to value creation.

 But this kind of strategic management is not easy.
-Old processes to improve efficiency at factories or offices do not apply to high-performance professionals.
-The performance of a sales department, for example, cannot be measured only by the number of sales calls, proposals and signed contracts.
-This approach can compromise the effectiveness of key sales professionals that require more interaction with clients to obtain information relevant to closing a more profitable deal.
+Traditional processes that aim to improve efficiency in factories or offices do not apply to high-performance professionals.
+The performance of a sales department, for example, cannot be measured only by the number of sales calls, proposals, and signed contracts.
+This approach can compromise the effectiveness of key sales professionals who require more interaction with clients to obtain information relevant to closing a more profitable deal.

 Intellectual Capital and Mergers & Acquisitions